 HITRUST Certification and HIPAA Compliance

-For organizations straddling healthcare along with other regulated industries, or location-based compliance, there is an alternative approach to HIPAA compliance.
-The HITRUST CSF is an omnibus certification program that combines rules and assessment protocols from HIPAA and other regulations into one streamlined framework.
-Organizations work with a HITRUST advisor, scope out and implement controls, and conduct an assessment for HITRUST Certification.
+For organizations operating in healthcare and other regulated industries, or managing location-based compliance, HITRUST CSF certification offers a streamlined approach to HIPAA compliance.
+The HITRUST Common Security Framework (CSF) integrates rules and assessment protocols from HIPAA and other regulations into a single framework.

 Optimize Your HIPAA Compliance Today!